codeborne/jvm2dts/README.md

 }
 ```

+Note: Java 16+ will probably require `--illegal-access=permit` in order to access JDK built-in ASM.

 ### Recursive directory class loading

 While `jvm2dts` can **recursively walk through directories** with `-classesDir` parameter, this is not